-Council may issue an authorisation for short term commercial activities under Section 200 of the Local Government Act 1999.
+Council may issue an authorisation for commercial activities under Section 200 of the Local Government Act 1999.
 Authorised activities must be consistent with the purposes for which the Reserve is held.
 Approvals may be given on conditions the Council considers appropriate.

-An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence or authorisation requests are (without limitation)
+An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence, authorisation or permit requests are (without limitation)

-- Community activities and/or services catering to all ages and cultural groups ie child play groups, dog training, biodiversity and nature activities etc. - Fundraising, educational and community awareness events that support cultural diversity, health, fitness and general community wellbeing. - Activities of a passive or limited active nature that promotes a healthy active lifestyle ie tai chi, yoga, bocce etc. - Small family celebratory events.
+- Community and educational activities and/or services catering to all ages and cultural groups ie child play groups, dog training, biodiversity and nature activities etc. - Fundraising, educational and community awareness events that support cultural diversity, health, fitness and general community wellbeing. - Activities of a passive or active nature that promotes a healthy active lifestyle ie tai chi, yoga, outdoor fitness training groups, tennis, minor competitive sports. - Small family celebratory events.